vetras/ts-express-decorators-wiki/Class:-ServerLoader.md

+> This document is available only for `TsExpressDecorators` v1.2.x on higher.

 ServerLoader provider all method to instantiate an ExpressServer.
 ServerLoader can't be instantiated directly.
 You must create your own Server class inherited the ServerLoader class.

-> This document is available only for `TsExpressDecorators` v1.2.x on higher.

-It provide some features :

- * Middleware settings,
- * ComponentScan: import all controllers or services under a folder,
- * GlobalErrorHandler: Error management (GlobalErrorHandler),
- * Authentification strategy.
+It let you manage lifecycle server like middlewares configuration, authentification strategy or global error interception (see [Lifecycle](#lifecycle)).

 ## API
 ### new ServerLoader()